aaronloh16/aaronloh16/README.md

 # aaron loh

-interested in all things software, ai, automation, and cloud :)
+software engineer @ rbc interested in fintech, ai, automation, and cloud. always building something new.

 feel free to get in touch: aaronloh04@gmail.com